microsoft/dotnet-framework-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

 # Running .NET Framework Unit Tests with Docker

-You can run .NET Core unit tests in Docker with either `docker build` or `docker run`.
+You can run .NET Framework unit tests in Docker with either `docker build` or `docker run`.

 Running tests via `docker build` is useful as a means of getting early feedback, primarily pass/fail results printed via the console/terminal.

 Running tests via `docker run` is useful as a means of getting complete test results captured with volume mounting.

-These instructions are based on the [.NET Framework Docker Sample](README.md).
+These instructions are based on the [.NET Framework Console Docker Sample](README.md).

 ## Getting the sample